KWolanin/KWolanin/README.md

-## Hi, I'm Kasia
+## Hi, I'm Kasia, Java-based FullStack

 I'm that family member everyone calls when they need help installing a printer.
 Even though hardware isn't really my thing, technology has always been a big part of my life.
 I'm all about continuous learning, and I believe that learning is like climbing endless mountains — there's always another peak beyond the one you've just reached. 🌄🔝

 I graduated with an **engineering degree in Computer Science** from the **University College of Enterprise and Administration**, Lublin.
 My thesis was titled "Using the @PostConstruct annotation to load data".
 During my studies, I discovered the programming language that now forms the foundation of my professional work — **Java**.
 I also got familiar with the **Spring and Hibernate** frameworks, which allow me to build efficient and reliable backends. 💻

-At first, I planned to become a Backend Developer, but I got into an internship program that prepared me for a **Full Stack Developer** role.
+I got into an internship program that prepared me for a **Full Stack Developer** role.
 There, I learned **Vue.js** (both version 2 and 3), improved my skills in **JavaScript and TypeScript**, and gained the ability to create full web applications.
 I spent almost three years in this role, growing my skills, and I’ve come to enjoy frontend development just as much as backend.
 I’m proud that I can take a feature from idea to completion on my own. 💡

 I'm always open to new technologies.
 Every project teaches me something new and helps me reinforce good habits.
 My current personal projects include:
 - [Vasara](https://github.com/KWolanin/Vasara) – a minimalist web app for publishing and reading stories and fanfiction 📘 - **~85%** ready